IBM/data-access-and-governance-using-cpd-on-aws/content/ds.md

 > 1. Login to IBM Cloud Pak for Data with valid credentials

 To perform this lab you need IBM Cloud Pak for Data's credential which include both username and password.
-If you do not have the credentials then ask the lab instructor to provide one.

 ![Login](/images/login.png)